-Our power supply has an input voltage of 36 volts [4], which is then regulated to 5 volts and 3.3 volts, as needed by the microcontroller and sensors.
-To do so, we determine to use two regulators, the first one with an input of 35 volts and a fixed output of 5 volts, and the second one with an input of 5 volts and a fixed output of 3.3 volts.
+Our power supply has an input voltage of 36 volts and 9 volts[4].
+9V is then regulated to 5 volts and 3.3 volts, as needed by the microcontroller and sensors.
+To do so, we determine to use two regulators, the first one with an input of 9 volts and a fixed output of 5 volts, and the second one with an input of 5 volts and a fixed output of 3.3 volts.